janekx21/bachelor-thesis/chapters/ba.typ

 The grammar distribution works through the GitHub repository https://github.com/janekx21/tree-sitter-owl-ms. It contains an NPM package, queries and bindings.
 The queries are for folds, highlights and indents; the bindings are for node and rust.
-The latter defines a crate which the language server imports as a submodule and uses as a local dependency.
+The latter defines a crate/package which the language server imports as a submodule and uses as a local dependency.

 == Getting started with the LSP specification and its Rust implementation